ttungl/Machine-Learning-Udacity/README.md

 + Segmenting customers on spending in different categories/sectors.

 #### Project 4: Train a Smartcab to Drive
-+ Reinforcement Learning: Implementing Q-learning algorithm
++ Reinforcement Learning: Implementing Q-learning algorithm.

+        * Note: One CNN project to classify dog breed.
+I will finish it later as it has the same concepts like some of CNN projects I have done in self-driving car program.